gofilipa/bs4_workshop/bs4_workshop.md

 ## note on structure

 I will be sharing my screen, demonstrating how to do things.
-You might follow along by watching, or typing as I type, if this topic is very new or confusing, just watch for now.
-Occasionally, there will be time for practice, where I give you time to replicate what I am doing.
+You might follow along by watching, or typing as I type.
+However, if this topic is very new or confusing, I strongly recommend that you just watch for now.
+If you are not comfortable with Python, you will likely get errors if you try to type as I type, which can be frustrating.

+There will be time for you to practice--I've structured this into the session.
+You will have a few minutes to replicate what I'm doing before we move on.

 And do not worry about falling behind, all of the code that I type is saved to a separate file (this one!), so you're not going to miss anything.

 Rafa and Steve are here to help out.
 Rafa on the chat to answer questions, Steve mostly for aesthetics.
 If you have any questions, please put them in the chat, or feel free to speak up and interrupt me as well.

-First, we will cover
+Throughout the workshop, we will:
+- define Web Scraping, distinguishing it from other data gathering methods like APIs

-At the beginning e will cover some basics on HTML and Command Line.
-Apologies to those more advanced users, but it's necessary to get the most engagement for the group.
+- quickly review HTML basics (apologies to those more advanced users, but it's necessary to get the most engagement for the group)
+- jump into using bs4 for exploring web pages
+- learning about various functions and methods for bs4, going into some specificity
+- using bs4 to write loops and scripts to automate searching for data
+- exploring browser tools for identifying elements to scrape from websites
+- exporting our scraped data to csv files (spreadsheets)
+- exposure to other scraping tools/methods, particularly for social media

+By this end of this workshop, you will have a python script that can grab data from a website and export that data into a CSV file.

+Let's get started.

 ## what is Web Scraping?

-Web scraping is pulling or extracting data from webpages, their HTML files.
+Web scraping is pulling or extracting data from webpages.

+In the most simple explanation, Web Scraping is going into a website, and pulling the information from those websites.
+This data is in the form of HTML files.

+## what is bs4?

+bs4 is short for `Beautiful Soup 4`, a python package that allows us to work with HTML data.
+In very abstract terms, bs4 uses python syntax to access HTML objects.
+In more familiar terms, this means that we are using the python language and its way of organizing and asking for data to get information from pages written in HTML.

-### Web Xcraping vs using APIs
+### Web Scraping vs using APIs
 - API - application programming interface, allowing you to talk to an app, request data
 - both are about getting data from websites, resources
 - except, APIs are created by the data holders, more efficient, with ready JSON, XML